grz0zrg/wui/README.md

     // function called when the dialog has been closed
     on_close: null,

+    modal: false,

     closable: false,
     draggable: true,
     minimizable: true,

-    // can be used to position the dialog
+    // can be used to position the dialog, default to 0
-    top: "0px",
+    top: 0,
-    bottom: "0px",
-    left: "0px",
+    left: 0
-    right: "0px"
 });
 ```
 <br/>